Skip to content

 4. This manifest is uploaded to the Capgo database

 When a device running your app checks for an update, the Capgo plugin receives the new manifest from the server.
-It compares this manifest to the one it currently has, identifying which files have changed based on the checksums and files path.
+It compares this manifest to the one it currently has, identifying which files have changed based on the checksums and file paths.

 The plugin then downloads only the changed files, rather than the entire JS bundle.
 It reconstructs the new version of the app by combining these downloaded files with the unchanged files it already has.

-To enable differential updates for your Capgo app, simply use the --partial flag when uploading a new version:
+To enable Delta (manifest) updates for your Capgo app, simply use the --delta flag when uploading a new version:

 Terminal window

-When --partial-only is used, Capgo will only upload individual files and generate a manifest.
-Any device who do not support partial will not be able to download the update.
+When --delta-only is used, Capgo will only upload individual files and generate a manifest.
+Any device that does not support Delta (manifest) updates will not be able to download the update.

-• You always want to use differential updates and never want to allow full bundle uploads
+• You always want to use Delta (manifest) updates and never want to allow full bundle uploads

-• You’re setting up a CI/CD pipeline and want to ensure all automated uploads are differential
+• You’re setting up a CI/CD pipeline and want to ensure all automated uploads are Delta (manifest)

 • Your app is large and bandwidth is constrained, so you need to minimize upload/download sizes

-If you need to do a full bundle upload while --partial-only is set, simply run the upload command without --partial-only.
+If you need to do a full bundle upload while --delta-only is set, simply run the upload command without --delta-only.
 This will override the setting for that single upload, allowing you to push a complete bundle when needed.

-If differential updates don’t seem to be working (i.e. devices are always downloading the full JS bundle even for small changes), double check that:
+If Delta (manifest) updates don’t seem to be working (i.e. devices are always downloading the full JS bundle even for small changes), double check that:

-• You’re using the --partial flag every time you upload a new version
+• You’re using the --delta flag every time you upload a new version

-• If using --partial-only, make sure you haven’t accidentally omitted the --partial flag
+• If using --delta-only, make sure you haven’t accidentally omitted the --delta flag

 • Your device is running the latest version of the Capgo plugin